Sunday, June 29, 2008

 Sugar High Friday (SHF) #44 Taste Canada: Sugar Pie in Jars

-Sugar Pie in a JarEarlier this year, I was hunting for a “Tarte au Sucre” recipe that is part of the cooking school curriculum I'm working through as a self-directed study.
-At first I thought all I had to do was pull out the sugar pie recipe that’s common at Christmas time with French Canadians.
+Sugar Pie in a Jar – A Canadian Sweet Treat Sugar Pie in a JarEarlier this year, I was hunting for a “Tarte au Sucre” recipe that is part of the cooking school curriculum I'm working through as a self-directed study.
+At first, I thought all I had to do was pull out the sugar pie recipe that’s common at Christmas time with French Canadians.
 I was disappointed to find out that the Tarte au Sucre I was being asked to make was a yeasted cake, like brioche with a sugar topping.
 Not even close to the French Canadian version!

 When Jennifer of The Domestic Goddess, who launched the popular Sugar High Friday blogging event, announced that she was hosting this month and that the theme was Canadian sweets, I knew I had to participate.
 I also knew I had a chance to make Sugar Pie, the Canadian version (my take on it!).
 I took some liberties with the traditional recipe.
 Mine has Dulce de Leche, as if it weren't sweet enough already!
 I also had to throw in a touch of maple syrup, since it's made just 45 minutes from my home!